Dynamic Space Filling: Introduction

+When an $A$ particle hops into an empty vertex, i.e., the vertex occupied by $B$ particle, the vertex gets perfectly filled, i.e., $A$ and $B$ particles immediately annihilate:

+In other words, we have a two-species diffusion-controlled annihilation process.
+We postulate that the number of particles in the DSF process is equal to the number of vertices so that the perfect filling can be achieved.
+In terms of the annihilation process, this means that the initial numbers of $A$ and $B$ particles are equal; then, the numbers of $A$ and $B$ particles will remain equal forever and the perfect filling corresponds to the vacuum state of the annihilation process.

+The annihilation process \eqref{AB} with one species immobile mimics several chemical processes such as dissolution of solids, corrosion, and etching, see \cite{Meakin-IDLA,dissol-IDLA, KM-IDLA, Havlin-IDLA}.
+The initial conditions appropriate for these chemical processes differ from the ones that ensure the perfect filling.
+It is customary to start with an infinite lattice with each site occupied by an immobile $B$ particle, and at time $t=0$ turn on a localized source injecting $A$ particles into a small localized region.
+The $B$ particles disappear inside a growing droplet, and the relevant questions concern the size and the shape of the droplet \cite{Havlin-IDLA}, the survival probability of an $A$ particle long after it was injected \cite{PK-IDLA}, etc. Starting instead with all $A$ particles in a small localized region, one can deduce heuristic predictions for the DSF process on $d$-dimensional tori subject to the localized initial conditions.

+The rest of this paper is organized as follows.
 In Sec.~\ref{sec:complete}, we analyze the DSF process on complete graphs.
 We determine the halting time distribution for any $N$.
-The halting time increases linearly with $N$ and remains a non-self-averaging random variable when $N\to\infty$.
-In this limit, the halting time distribution approaches the scaling form: $P(T_N)\to N^{-1}\mathcal{P}(\tau)$ with $\tau=T_N/N$.
+The halting time increases linearly with $N$ and remains a non-self-averaging random variable.
+In the $N\to\infty$ limit, the halting time distribution approaches the scaling form: $P(T_N)\to N^{-1}\mathcal{P}(\tau)$ with $\tau=T_N/N$.
 The scaled distribution reads

 Alternatively, $\mathcal{P}(\tau)$ can be expressed via a theta function.